jeroensmink98/Zehnder-Source-Automation/README.md

 1. Go to the environment tab in Anaconda Navigator.
 2. Open your specific environment by pressing the arrow button and then choose terminal.
 3. Now just install your pip packages as normal
-4. When done installing the packages you can create an export of your environment by typing ``conda list -e > req.txt`` the ``req.txt`` file can then again be imported as a seperate environmetn or be added to version control when a package is updated etc..
+4. When done installing the packages you can create an export of your environment by typing ``conda env export > environment.yml --name zsa`` the ``environment.yml`` file can then again be imported as a seperate environment or be added to version control when a package is updated etc..

 ## Using the configuration file
 You can add new variables to the configuration file by using a key value pair. then in your python scripts you will only have to import the module that takes care of the ``ini`` file and you good to go!